DanieleGerosa/infimalconvolution.github.io/index.md

 ## Daniele Gerosa
-I am a PhD student in Mathematics at Lund University, [Center for Mathematical Sciences](http://www.maths.lu.se/english/) (where, among other beautiful minds, [Lars Hörmander](https://en.wikipedia.org/wiki/Lars_H%C3%B6rmander), [Lars Gårding](https://en.wikipedia.org/wiki/Lars_G%C3%A5rding) and [Marcel Riesz](https://en.wikipedia.org/wiki/Marcel_Riesz) spent most of their worklives).
-I am supervised by [Marcus Carlsson](http://www.maths.lth.se/matematiklu/personal/mc/) (Lund University).
-My research is focused on some aspects of compressed sensing, non-convex optimization and low-rank matrix recovery.
+I have a PhD in Mathematics from Lund University, [Center for Mathematical Sciences](http://www.maths.lu.se/english/) (where, among other beautiful minds, [Lars Hörmander](https://en.wikipedia.org/wiki/Lars_H%C3%B6rmander), [Lars Gårding](https://en.wikipedia.org/wiki/Lars_G%C3%A5rding) and [Marcel Riesz](https://en.wikipedia.org/wiki/Marcel_Riesz) spent most of their worklives).
+I was supervised by [Marcus Carlsson](http://www.maths.lth.se/matematiklu/personal/mc/) (Lund University).
+My research was focused on some aspects of compressed sensing, non-convex optimization and low-rank matrix recovery.
 I recently developed an interest in random matrix theory.

+I am currently working as Algorithm Developer for Bosch Sensortech.

 I also enjoy solving (or trying to solve) hard and challenging problems in Real and Functional Analysis.

-[Here](https://www.lunduniversity.lu.se/lucat/user/2d8ba6912dbc7ae12dce2825925c0d50) my institutional email address.

 ### Short CV
 - **September 2017 - April 2022.** PhD in Mathematics at Lunds Universitet (Sweden), Centre for Mathematical Sciences.